-Each student’s morning program is developed with the cooperation and partnership of each student’s parents and teachers.
+Each student’s program is developed with the cooperation and partnership of each studen, their parents and teachers.
 Frequent communication and readjustment of program and goals when necessary ensure that students are progressing on a desired path.

 A variety of resources and learning methods are available to students, and teachers and educational coaches work with individual students to identify and pursue the most appropriate method for the student and topic.
 Group classes, independent study, on-line learning, audio classes, open university classes, games, research, group projects, field trips, special guests and instructors, virtual field trips, interviews, simulations, project-based learning challenges, are just some of the possible sources of learning that students can chose to engage with.

-Core subjects such as English and Science are offered in a class format for most students.
+Core subjects such as English, Science, Social Studies and foreign language are offered in a class format for students.
 Options are available for individual learning if desired.

 Our staff ensures that each student is engaged with a well-rounded curriculum with emphasis on the key academic areas: English language and literature; history, social studies and geography; mathematics and problem solving; science, natural history and ecology.
 We also ensure students engage in experiences that teach engineering and technology, languages, life skills, art and music, collaborative work, health, goal-setting, time management, and more.